visualizenews/corona/index.markdown

     the people tested in Italy, the cyan square(s) represent the people tested in Korea.
 Cyan square(s) is visible only when the data is available.
   hidden: false
   centered_title: false
 - template: chart
-  show_title: true
-  appearance: Large
-  hidden: true
-  title: Relation between performed tests and positive cases
-  introduction: 'Is there a relation between the performed tests and the people found
-    positive to **COVID-19**?
-In this chart we try to highlight the relation between the two values, trying to answer a question that Italians ask themselves very often recently: is Italy''s Coronavirus death rate really higher than in the rest of the world or, simply, there is more people positive in our country?'
-  explanation: The x-axis is the time.
-Violet points represent the number of tests
-    performed every day.
-Purple points represent news cases discovered. the distance between the two points represent tests with a negative result ("no-sick").
-The distance (and the change of the distance over time) highlights the change in percentage and might help understand if it's true that a lot of positive cases aren't discovered.
-  placeholder_id: testsVsNewCases
-  object: testsVsNewCases
-  centered_title: false
-- template: chart
   show_title: false